JoyPGit/ecommerceDocker/src/main/resources/notes/Issues_faced.md

 * CACHE 1;
 * This controls how many sequence values Postgres preallocates and stores in memory to improve performance.
 Also compress before storage and decompress when fetching

+pagination

+JPARepository by default extends PagingAndSortingRepository which extends CrudRepository